 Interactive rebasing allows you to alter commits as they are moved to the new branch.
 This is even more powerful than an automated rebase since it offers complete control over the branch’s commit history.
 Typically, this is used to clean up a messy history before merging a feature branch into master.

 This will open a text editor listing all of the commits that are about to be moved:

 pick 33d5b7a Message for commit #1 pick 94f0b3d Message for commit #2 pick 5ca7e61 Message for commit #3

 This listing defines exactly what the branch will look like after the rebase is performed.
 By changing the pick command and/or re-ordering the entries, you can make the branch’s history look like whatever you want.
 For example, if the 2nd commit fixes a small problem in the 1st commit, you can condense them into a single commit with the fixup command:

 pick 33d5b7a Message for commit #1 fixup 94f0b3d Message for commit #2 pick 5ca7e61 Message for commit #3

 When you save and close the file, Git will perform the rebase according to your instructions.

-VSCode has an extension, GitLens which makes it easier to interactive rebase.
+VSCode has an extension, GitLens which makes it easier to interactively rebase.

-When working on long running branches, you'll do more than one rebase on your branch.
-To prevent you'll have to resolve the same conflicts over and over again, enabled the git feature: Reuse recorded resolution.
-This will record and reuse previous conflicts resolutions.
+When working on long-running branches, you'll do more than one rebase on your branch.
+To prevent you'll have to resolve the same conflicts over and over again, enable the git feature: Reuse recorded resolution.
+This will record and reuse previous conflict resolutions.

 git config --global rerere.enabled true git config --global rerere.autoupdate true